-(1) In order to ascertain the intention of the shareholders regarding the adoption of the Fair Rules, the Company will, before introducing the Fair Rules, ask its shareholders for approval of the proposed amendment to the articles of incorporation of the Company (as per Exhibit 1 hereto) through a special resolution of a general meeting of shareholders, and on the condition that such proposed amendment to the articles of incorporation will be approved and adopted, the Company will, in accordance with Article 14 of the articles of incorporation so amended, ask its shareholders for approval of any future entrustment of the relevant resolution to the board of directors in the cases where the relevant requirements under the Fair Rules are satisfied and therefore the board of directors can resolve a gratis allotment of stock acquisition rights without a resolution of a general meeting of shareholders.
-In other words, the "adoption of the Fair Rules" itself will reflect the intention of the shareholders.

-(2) Under the Fair Rules, the board of directors may take defensive measures against a takeover proposal without ascertaining the relevant intention of the shareholders only when there is a violation of procedures of the Fair Rules, and in any such limited cases, the relevant intention of the shareholders regarding the adoption thereof will be also ascertained, as stated in (1) above.

-(3) If a defensive measures is taken in the cases other than those stated in (2) above, the Company will ascertain the intention of the shareholders through a resolution of a general meeting of shareholders.

-(4) As to the verification regarding (i) whether or not a Proposing Party is in violation of procedures of the Fair Rules and (ii) whether or not the relevant takeover proposal will impair the Company's corporate value and the common interests of its shareholders in light of "1.
-(2) Purpose of Adoption of the Fair Rules" etc., in addition to the verification by the board of directors, an independent committee will also independently make the relevant verification.
+- (1) The Company ascertained the intention of its shareholders when it adopted the Fair Rules.
+In regards to the continuation of the Fair Rules this time, in order to ascertain the intention of the shareholders, the Company will, in accordance with Article 13 of the articles of incorporation, ask its shareholders for approval of any future entrustment of the relevant resolution to the board of directors in the cases where the relevant requirements under the Fair Rules are satisfied and therefore the board of directors can resolve a gratis allotment of stock acquisition rights without a resolution of a general meeting of shareholders.
+In other words, the "adoption and continuation of the Fair Rules" itself will reflect the intention of the shareholders. - (2) Under the Fair Rules, the board of directors may take defensive measures against a takeover proposal without ascertaining the relevant intention of the shareholders only when there is a violation of procedures of the Fair Rules (limited to a violation of procedures where it is appropriate to take defensive measures based on such violation; the same shall apply hereinafter), and in any such limited cases, the relevant intention of the shareholders regarding the adoption and continuation thereof will be also ascertained, as stated in (1) above. - (3) If a defensive measures is taken in the cases other than those stated in (2) above, the Company will ascertain the intention of the shareholders through a resolution of a general meeting of shareholders. - (4) As to the verification regarding (i) whether or not a Proposing Party is in violation of procedures of the Fair Rules and (ii) whether or not the relevant takeover proposal will impair the Company's corporate value and the common interests of its shareholders in light of "1.
+(2) Purpose of Adoption and Continuation of the Fair Rules" etc., in addition to the verification by the board of directors, an independent committee will also independently make the relevant verification.

-- 4. Details of the Fair Rules
+4. Details of the Fair Rules

-- (1) Procedures of the Fair Rules
+(1) Procedures of the Fair Rules

-- 1 Persons to whom the Fair Rules Apply
+1 Persons to whom the Fair Rules Apply